polygoncoin/Session-Handlers/README.md

 # Session Handlers
 Collection of Mostly used Session Handlers

-- Supports File / MySql / Redis / Memcached / Cookie based Session Handlers
+- Supports File / MySql / Redis / Memcached based Session Handlers
 - Supports Readonly mode as well for all the above mentioned Session Handlers

 ## Example